brianleroux/AndroidJS/README.md

 Credits
 ---
 - Mikael Kindborg (@divineprog) for creating the amazing DroidScript library from which AndroidJS is based.
-- Creators of Rhino from which DroidScript is based and .
+- The creators and maintainers of the Rhino interpreter.
 - Peter Svensson for bringing together a more eclectic side of the Android community at Android Only.